20 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 and

-Therefore, the equation has been confirmed to be dimensionally homogeneous with units of .
-Remember that work,
+Therefore, the equation is confirmed to be dimensionally homogeneous with units of L T. Remember that work, , has units of = M L T, therefore, units of L T represent work per unit mass.

-Now, suppose the flow is ideal with no irreversible processes such as friction, then the total energy must be conserved.
+Now, suppose the flow is ideal with no irreversible processes such as turbulence, friction, or viscosity, then the total energy must be conserved.
 Then the energy loss term , i.e., in that case, the internal energy does not change from frictional effects.
 Now, an even simpler form of the energy conservation equation is available, i.e.,

 (26)